VHRanger/pcg.h/README.md

 **Advantages**

-- Blazingly fast generation of uint32 and 32bit floats in [0,1)
+- Blazingly fast^1 generation of uint32 and 32bit floats in [0,1)

 - Each rng class instance only takes 128bits of memory (two uint64)

+1. It's the closest to "as fast as possible" as I can make it

 **Disadvantages**